-In general, the intended outcomes of an effective environmental management system are the following:
+In general, the intended outcomes of an effective environmental management system as applied to the PDP are the following:

-- enhancement of environmental performance
+- enhancement of environmental performance;

-- fulfilment of compliance obligations for US environmental laws and regulations for vehicle certified for sale in the US
+- fulfilment of compliance obligations for US environmental laws and regulations for vehicle certified for sale in the US;

 - achievement of environmental objectives.

-The objective of the audits was to conduct an EMS audit to an industry-recognized EMS standard for the PDP and evaluate the EMS effectiveness to validate compliance with applicable US environmental laws and regulations for vehicles certified for sale in the United States.
+The objective of the audits was to conduct an EMS audit of Volkswagen's PDP using an industry-recognized EMS standard as a guideline and to evaluate the effectiveness of the system to fulfill compliance obligations with applicable US environmental laws and regulations for vehicles certified for sale in the United States.